 A. Project Officer Notification

-After EPA Project Officers and applicants complete negotiations of GAP work plans and budgets, Project Officers will ask applicants to submit their full application package in Grants.gov.
+After applicants have submitted their initial proposals, they will enter into negotiations with their EPA Project Officer on their work plans and budgets.
+Once negotiations are complete, Project Officers will ask applicants to submit their full application package in Grants.gov.
 Notification will include:

 - Amount of tentatively approved funding.

 - Due date by which the revised application package must be submitted.

 All applicants must submit their applications in Work Space in Grants.gov.
 Applications should be submitted by the date tribes negotiate with their Project Officers (sometime between March 6 and May 22).